MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 Fleet uses a rolling update strategy to control how updates are rolled out across clusters.

-In the folloing example, the fleet scheduler rolls out updates to each cluster sequentially, waiting at least `unavailablePeriodSeconds` between clusters.
+In the following example, the fleet scheduler rolls out updates to each cluster sequentially, waiting at least `unavailablePeriodSeconds` between clusters.
 Rollout status is considered successful if all resources were correctly applied to the cluster.
 Rollout status checking doesn't cascade to child resources, so for example, it doesn't confirm that pods created by a deployment become ready.

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1